Video White House History with Frank Sesno: Origins of the Televised Presidency

 John F. Kennedy Presidential Library and Museum/NARAWith the arrival of young children at the White House, Caroline and John Jr., during the John F. Kennedy administration, Halloween photographs emerged of the children crashing the Oval Office in their costumes.
 Since that time, first families have observed the holiday by hosting a Halloween event accommodating trick-or-treaters and a private family party with friends and staffers.
 Larger events have been held on the grounds of the White House for Halloween ever since, especially by first families with younger children, such as Amy Carter, Chelsea Clinton, and Malia and Sasha Obama.

 Halloween took on a large significance during the Richard M. Nixon administration, as the first family hosted a series of public events for local children.
 In 1969, 250 local children from the Widening Horizons program came to a White House Halloween party.
 The North Entrance to the White House was converted into the mouth of huge 17-foot high pumpkin.
 Once the visitors walked through, two witches stirring cauldrons awaited, handing out masks.
-Tricia Nixon, dressed as a gypsy in a purple and green gown with a purple harlequin mask, welcomed the children and their parents.
+Tricia Nixon, dressed in a purple and green gown with a purple harlequin mask, welcomed the children and their parents.
 The East Room was bedecked with balloons and filled with sideshows of clowns, magicians, fortune-tellers, puppeteers, and apple bobbers.
 Jonathan Frid, the vampire Barnabas Collins from the popular daytime soap opera Dark Shadows, was a special guest and in costume and character.
-In 1971, First Lady Patricia Nixon, dressed as a gypsy, hosted an early Halloween party for 150 children from the C. Melvin Sharp Health School and Hospital for Sick Children.
+In 1971, First Lady Patricia Nixon hosted an early Halloween party for 150 children from the C. Melvin Sharp Health School and Hospital for Sick Children.
 Characters from the Disney on Parade show appeared and entertained the kids.
 In 1972, Tricia Nixon Cox hosted a Halloween party for 200 foster grandparents and their foster grandchildren, complete with circus clown Emmett Kelly, Jr., trained dogs, and chimpanzees from the popular TV series Daktari.

 In 1977, Amy Carter celebrated her birthday at the White House with a Halloween theme party with 14 of her friends.
 The partygoers carved pumpkins, ate hamburgers, vanilla cake, and chocolate ice cream, and watched the original version of Frankenstein in the White House theater.
 In 1978, the Carters hosted a Halloween party for 600 staffers and their spouses or dates.
 A 16-foot jack-o'-lantern built of gypsum and plywood was put up at the North entrance door.
 Costumes were optional, but several witches and a World War I flying ace were on hand.
 Broadway star Carol Channing provided entertainment and Carmino Ravosa performed his one-man musical, Ghosts of the White House, featuring Abigail Adams, Thomas Jefferson, and John Tyler.